The Pros and Cons of Letting AI Write for You

 • Length: I used the recommended prompt of 1500 words for an article.
 This is more than I would normally choose for a blog post which is around 800-900 words or a 3-minute read.
 The article was LONG, clocking in at 7 minutes, and had a lot of repetition.
 A copywriter would have advised on the appropriate length.
 Rating: 6 out of 10

 • Plagiarism: I feared that there were areas that were pulled from other sites.
 Plagiarism was subtle, but I sensed that 80% of the article wasn't original.
-Luckily, this is my site and I put a disclaimer on it - but I would fear to use this for a client.
+Luckily, this is my site, and I put a disclaimer on it - but I would fear using it for a client.
 Rating: 2 out of 10

 Should I let AI write my blog posts?